 Now you can ask: OK, but isn’t the RS6 even more complicated and more unreliable?
 Well, yes and no:

 The engine in the RS6 has 2 turbochargers, so it is indeed a bit more complicated.
-However it doesn’t have that complex variable intake manifold, it is not known for having issues with worn cylinder walls, and the turbochargers (with the proper care) can withstand a lot more than the variable intake manifold in the S6.
-The thing is, that sooner or later you will have to remove the engine from the RS6 as well-mostly because of the oil leaks and because of the parts which are simply not accessible with the engine in place.
+However it doesn’t have that damn complex variable intake manifold, it is not known for having issues with worn cylinder walls, and the turbochargers (with a bit of proper care) can withstand a while – more than the variable intake manifold in the S6.
+The thing is: sooner or later you will have to remove the engine from the RS6 as well-mostly because of the oil leaks and because of the parts which are simply not accessible with the engine in place.
 But at the end of the day you will still have a much more powerful, a more rare, and a more fun car than the S6.